My 8 Best Presentation Software Picks for 2026

 Even with those limitations, Synthesia remains my top recommendation for anyone looking to create video presentations quickly and without production overhead.
 The ability to transform a script into a full video with just a few clicks is nothing short of impressive.

-- Synthesia Review, Alissa B,
+- Synthesia Review, Farhad N.

-- Synthesia Review, Riccardo Z.
+- Synthesia Review, Ross W.

 I started using Mentimeter not too long ago, and honestly, it's been pretty eye-opening.
-Mentimeter isn't your average presentation tool—it's an interactive platform that lets my audience participate in real-time as I present, which totally changes the game.
+Mentimeter isn't your average presentation tool — it's an interactive platform that lets my audience participate in real-time as I present, which totally changes the game.
 With a 4.7/5 star rating on G2, I turn to Mentimeter whenever I need to drive real-time engagement and audience participation during my presentations.

 When I first tried it out, I was looking for something to spice up my talk, especially during one of those longer presentations that can really test an audience's attention span.
 Mentimeter came to the rescue, and from then on, it's been my go-to for all my interactive presentations, be it virtual presentations, webinars, team meetings, or brainstorming sessions.